 At the date this Offering Circular, the Fund is admitted to trading on Nasdaq Tallinn under the symbol "NHCBHFFT" and ISIN code EE3500110244 and commenced trading on 6 July 2016.
 The Fund Units are issued under Estonian law, and are traded on the Nasdaq Tallinn in EUR.
-The Management Company intends to improve the availability of the Fund Units to both current and prospective investors by listing Fund Units on the Nasdaq Stockholm through a secondary listing.

-The Management Company has decided to apply for a secondary listing of the Fund Units on the Alternative Investments Funds market on Nasdaq Stockholm under the symbol NHCBHFFS and the ISIN code EE3500110244 (the "Listing in Stockholm").
-The Fund Units will be traded in SEK and settled in SEK.
-The estimated first day of trading on Nasdaq Stockholm is on or about 8 December 2016, assuming that Nasdaq Stockholm approves the Listing.
-Notice regarding the Listing will be made public through a press release in conjunction with the approval by Nasdaq Stockholm.
+The Fund is secondary listed on on the Alternative Investments Funds market on Nasdaq Stockholm under the symbol NHCBHFFS and the ISIN code EE3500110244 (the "Listing in Stockholm").
+On Nasdaq Stockholm, the Fund Units are traded in SEK and settled in SEK.
+The trading with Fund Units on Nasdaq Stockholm commenced on 23 December 2016.

-The purpose of the Offering is also to add part of the New Units on Nasdaq Tallinn.
-For that purpose the Management Company is going to file an application to list additional Units with Nasdaq Tallinn.
-It is expected that the trading of the New Units in Nasdaq Tallinn will start on or about 5 December 2016.
-After the Offering, successful Listing and if all Offer Units (including the Upsizing Option) will be issued, 101,389,150 Units will be listed altogether on Nasdaq Tallinn and on Nasdaq Stockholm.
+The purpose of the Offering is also to add the New Units on Nasdaq Tallinn and Nasdaq Stockholm.
+For that purpose the Management Company is going to file an application to list additional Units with Nasdaq Tallinn, additional units will be also listed on Nasdaq Stockholm.
+It is expected that the trading of the New Units in Nasdaq Tallinn will start on or about 5 June 2017 and on

+Nasdaq Stockholm on or about 9 June 2017.
+After the Offering, successful Listing and if all Offer Units (including the Upsizing Option) will be issued, 95,028,843 Units will be listed altogether on Nasdaq Tallinn and on Nasdaq Stockholm.